reactjs/react.dev/content/docs/reference-react-component.md

 ### Commonly Used Lifecycle Methods

-The methods in this section cover the vast majority of use cases you'll encounter creating React components.

-**For a visual reference, check out [this interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).**
+The methods in this section cover the vast majority of use cases you'll encounter creating React components. **For a visual reference, check out [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).**

 ### `render()`